arut-ji/arut-ji/README.md

 ### Hi there 👋

+- 🔭 I am now a software engineer in Tests at LINE Pay.
-- 🔭 I’m currently working as a Scala Software Developer at MOIA.
+- 🔭 I was formerly working as a Scala software developer at MOIA.
 - 📫 How to reach me: arut.jinadit@gmail.com
 - 😄 Pronouns: he/him